dondmcg/etsyapi/README.md

 TBD:

-1. refactor js

-2. write some tests

-3. finish pagination

-4. write final tests
+1. write final tests

-5. final cross-browser testing
+2. final cross-browser testing

 Nice To Have: